 Minimum investment needed.
 Usually the minimum deposit needed for a Forex Managed Account (for investors), matches the standard broker minimum deposit.
 Trading is risky, never invest sums that you cannot afford to risk, and ensure that this minimum deposit is within your comfortable trading limit.

 Choose your fund manager wisely.
 Every fund manager has their own strategy, trading style, risk profile, and more.
-You should do your research to make sure that the fund manager you choose is one which fits with your own needs.
+You should do your research to make sure to choose a fund manager that fits with your own needs.

 Diversify your investments .
 Fund managers are professional traders and will of course diversify their investments.
 But some brokers allow you to invest with more than one fund manager.
 In this way you have the opportunity to wisely diversify your investments even further.